Only 9,242 students earn a degree in Anthropology each year, which means it is ranked only 53rd out of 384 in appeal.

 Any student pursuing a degree in Anthropology has to check out Brown University.
 Brown University offers graduate degrees in anthropology for those interested in an advanced degree.
 Situated in Providence, Rhode Island, this school is a logical choice for students who enjoy the thrills of a large city.

 It's hard to beat University of California - Berkeley if you want to pursue Anthropology as a major.
 Graduates of the anthropology program report average early career wages of $42,037 and mid-career wages of $55,993.
-University of California - Berkeley has one of the largest student bodies in California.
+The location in a major urban center is great for young people seeking ample possibilities for networking, adventure, and exploration.